Being rejected from a job is a painful experience that everyone goes through over the course of their working lives.

 Believe that you are capable.
 You are valuable, employable, skilled, experienced and desirable to employers.
 You have to believe that truth before you can convince an employer to believe in you.

 If you’re currently job hunting but feel like you’re not making any progress, you may benefit from the support of a professional, personal and unbiased career coach.
-Find out how coaching could help you and submit your details here to arrange your free of charge, 30 minute discovery call.
+Find out how coaching could help you.